hallalay/GreenAI/README.md

 4. Insert the API key in the URL on line 101 in index.html
 5. Run app.py
 6. Run index.html using 'live server' on visual studio code

+## Update server website
+To update the website on the server you will need to ssh into the server at herman@greenai.aass.oru.se with it's corresponding password.
+All the files are located at /var/www/html and should look almos identical to the files in this repo.

 ## Future Work

 Future updates aim to expand the available features and improve the AI models' accuracy and efficiency.